shigon255/BRDFusion/README.md

   <img src="./assets/teaser_v3.png" alt="BRDFusion teaser" width="95%">
 </div>

 BRDFusion combines physics-based inverse rendering with generative modeling for high-quality urban scene relighting.
-It achieves state-of-the-art performance on both real-world Waymo scenes and the synthetic dataset.
+It decomposes urban videos into geometry, materials, and HDR lighting for novel-view rendering, relighting, and scene-edit applications.

 <a id="news"></a>